Dorian

 15th December 1890 The Death of Sitting Bull

-Today we lament the death of Sitting Bull, the legendary Hunkpapa Sioux chief and arguably the most famous-ever Native American, murdered by Indian “police” one hundred and twenty-one years ago today during a bungled effort to arrest the 59-year-old spiritual … Continue reading
+Today we lament the death of Sitting Bull – arguably the most famous-ever Native American – murdered by Indian “police” during a bungled effort to arrest the legendary 59-year-old Sioux chief.
+Five years earlier, Sitting Bull had received a vision … Continue reading

-Today we recall the El Mozote Massacre – the largest killing of civilians during El Salvador’s brutal twelve-year Civil War – in which nearly the entire population of over 800 inhabitants of the small village of El Mozote and its … Continue reading
+Today we recall the 1981 El Mozote Massacre – the largest killing of civilians during El Salvador’s brutal twelve-year civil war – in which nearly the entire 800-plus population of the small village of El Mozote and its surrounding hamlets … Continue reading

 Posted in Atrocities | 2 Comments